-NASDAQ believes that its NASDAQ Last Sale market data products are precisely the sort of market data product that the Commission envisioned when it adopted Regulation NMS.
-The Commission concluded that Regulation NMS-by lessening regulation of the market in proprietary data-would itself further the Act's goals of facilitating efficiency and competition:
+organizations ("SROs") and broker-dealers ("BDs") increased authority and flexibility to offer new and unique market data to the public.
+It was believed that this authority would expand the amount of data available to consumers, and also spur innovation and competition for the provision of market data.
+NASDAQ believes that its NASDAQ Basic market data product, as amended, is precisely the sort of market data product that the Commission envisioned when it adopted Regulation NMS.
+The Commission concluded that Regulation NMS-by deregulating the market in proprietary data-would itself further the Act's goals of facilitating efficiency and competition:

 [E]fficiency is promoted when broker-dealers who do not need the data beyond the prices, sizes, market center identifications of the NBBO and consolidated last sale information are not required to receive (and pay for) such data.
-The Commission also believes that efficiency is promoted when broker-dealers may choose to receive (and pay for) additional market data based on their own internal analysis of the need for such data.5
+The Commission also believes that efficiency is promoted when broker-dealers may choose to receive (and pay for) additional market data based on their own internal analysis of the need for such data.16